GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 https://your-gluu-host/passport/auth/<PROVIDER-ID>/callback
 ```

-where `PROVIDER-ID` is the identifier assigned to the provider recently added.
+where `PROVIDER-ID` is the identifier assigned to the recently added provider.
 This can be seen in the summary table of providers (ID column).
-In oxTrust just visit `Passport` > `Providers`.
+In oxTrust, navigate to `Passport` > `Providers`.

 ![summary_table](../img/user-authn/passport/summary_table.png)

-After the process is finished you should be given a client ID and a client Secret.
+After the process is finished, you should be given a client ID and a client Secret.

 ### Supply OIDC parameters

 In the summary table, click on the name of the recently added provider and supply values for `clientID` and `clientSecret`.
-Fill the rest of fields in accordance to the endpoints exposed by the OP being configured.
+Fill the rest of fields according to the endpoints exposed by the OP being configured.
 Depending on the OP capabilities, you can add more properties as supported, for instance `acr_values`.

 ### Protect the OIDC application with `passport_social` authentication